 - If the final objective was to return the blog to BlogSpot, you are now done.

 While the blog is (temporarily) published to BlogSpot, make any necessary changes.
-Maybe, change the BlogSpot URL.
+Maybe, change the BlogSpot URL, or the Blogger blog.

 To publish this blog (or another Blogger blog that you own) to a domain URL:

 - Return to the Publishing wizard, for the blog in question, and (if necessary) click on "Setup a 3rd party URL for your blog".

 - If you use the most common DNS addressing, aka "asymmetrical DNS addresses", be sure to only publish to the "www" alias.